New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

-Oddsmakers project the New York Giants (0-3) to see their three-game losing streak continue, as they are 7.5-point underdogs in a matchup against the New Orleans Saints (2-1) on Sunday, October 3, 2021 at Caesars Superdome.
-This matchup has an over/under of 41.5 points.
+The New York Giants (0-3) have an expected difficult fight to break their three-game losing streak as they are 7.5-point underdogs against the New Orleans Saints (2-1) on Sunday, October 3, 2021 at Caesars Superdome.
+A total of 42 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.